 BEST FOR: Surfing & escaping the crowds.

 Much like the quiet ‘hoods of East Bali, Balian and Medewi are well off the tourist tracks yet still easily accessible.
 These tiny Balinese villages are located along the sunset coast towards the northwest of the island, fringed by volcanic black sand beaches and empty, palm-lined bays.
 If you’re looking for a laid back surfing vibe, this is the place.
 It’s often visited by travellers who want to ride waves and experience Bali pre the 70s (i.e. before tourists realised how wonderful the island is!).
 Eat, sleep, surf, repeat.
-Medewi is known for its very long left point break, peeling gently for hundreds of metres, and Balian produces some amazingly consistent waves all year round as it breaks at the river mouth.
+Medewi is known for its very long left point break, peeling gently for hundreds of metres, while Balian produces some amazingly consistent waves all year round as it breaks at the river mouth.

 WATER SPORTS IN NUSA LEMBONGAN